-Saccharina latissima sporophytes have a low intolerance to heavy metals, but the early life stages are more intolerant.
+Sporophytes of Saccharina latissima have a low intolerance to heavy metals, but the early life stages are more intolerant.
 The effects of copper, zinc and mercury on Saccharina latissima have been investigated by Thompson & Burrows (1984).
-They observed that the growth of sporophytes was significantly inhibited at 50 $\mu$ g Cu /l, 1000 $\mu$ g Zn/l and 50 $\mu$ g Hg/l.
-Zoospores were found to be more intolerant and significant reductions in survival rates were observed at 25 $\mu$ g Cu/l, 1000 $\mu$ g Zn/l and 5 $\mu$ g/l.
+They observed that the growth of sporophytes was significantly inhibited at 50 μ g Cu /l, 1000 μ g Zn/l and 50 μ g Hg/l.
+Zoospores were found to be more intolerant and significant reductions in survival rates were observed at 25 μ g Cu/l, 1000 μ g Zn/l and 5 μ g/l.
 Little is known about the effects of heavy metals on echinoderms.
 Bryan (1984) reported that early work had shown that echinoderm larvae were intolerant of heavy metals, e.g. the intolerance of larvae of Paracentrotus lividus to copper (Cu) had been used to develop a water quality assessment.
-Kinne (1984) reported developmental disturbances in Echinus esculentus exposed to waters containing 25 $\mu$ g / l of copper (Cu).
+Kinne (1984) reported developmental disturbances in Echinus esculentus exposed to waters containing 25 μ g / l of copper (Cu).
 Sea-urchins, especially the eggs and larvae, are used for toxicity testing and environmental monitoring (reviewed by Dinnel et al. 1988).
 Taken together with the findings of Gomez & Miguez-Rodriguez (1999) above it is likely that echinoderms are intolerant of heavy metal contamination.

-Hydrocarbon & PAH contamination

-Not Assessed (NA) Q: NR A: NR C: NR Not assessed (NA) Q: NR A: NR C: NR Not assessed (NA) Q: NR A: NR C: NR This pressure is Not assessed but evidence is presented where available.
+Hydrocarbon & PAH Not Assessed (NA) Not assessed (NA) Not assessed (NA) contamination Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR

+This pressure is Not assessed but evidence is presented where available.

-Saccharina latissima fronds, being predominantly subtidal, would not come into contact with freshly released oil but only to sinking emulsified oil and oil adsorbed onto particles (Birkett et al., 1998).
+Laminaria hyperborea and Saccharina latissima fronds, being predominantly subtidal, would not come into contact with freshly released oil but only to sinking emulsified oil and oil adsorbed onto particles (Birkett et al., 1998).
 The mucilaginous slime layer coating of laminarians may protect them from smothering by oil.
 Hydrocarbons in solution reduce photosynthesis and may be algicidal.
-However, Holt et al. (1995) reported that oil spills in the USA and from the 'Torrey Canyon' had little effect on kelp forests.

-Dendrodoa grossularia does grow in the intertidal (Miller, 1954) and may therefore become smothered in the event of an oil spill, however at the time of writing there no evidence to support this.
+However, Holt et al. (1995) reported that oil spills in the USA and from the Torrey Canyon had little effect on kelp forests.
+Similarly, surveys of subtidal communities at a number sites between 1-22.5m below chart datum, including Laminaria hyperbora communities, showed no noticeable impacts of the Sea Empress oil spill and clean up (Rostron & Bunker, 1997).
+An assessment of holdfast fauna in Laminaria showed that although species richness and diversity decreased with increasing proximity to the Sea Empress oil spill, overall the holdfasts contained a reasonably rich and diverse fauna, even though oil was present in most samples (Sommerfield & Warwick, 1999).
+Laboratory studies of the effects of oil and dispersants on several red algae species, including Delesseria sanguinea (Grandy 1984; cited in Holt et al., 1995) concluded that they were all sensitive to oil/dispersant mixtures, with little differences between adults, sporelings, diploid or haploid life stages.
+Holt et al. (1995) concluded that Delesseria sanguinea is probably generally sensitive of chemical contamination.